pkardas/notes/books/head-first-design-patterns/notes.md

 Observer Pattern: Pattern that keeps your objects in the know when something they care about happens.

-Weather-O-Rama, our task is to create an app that uses the WeatherData object top update 3 displays for current conditions weather stats and a forecast.
+Weather-O-Rama, our task is to create an app that uses the WeatherData object to update 3 displays for current conditions weather stats and a forecast.

 *Based on our first implementation, which of the following apply?*